nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Visualize data in Academy Directory
 - Others

-For better reading experience, please be familiar with the command format (shown below) as well as [some terms used](#glossary)
+For better reading experience, please be familiar with the command format (shown below) as well as [some terms used](#glossary).

 <div markdown="block" class="alert alert-info">